dotnet/docs/docs/standard/analyzers/api-analyzer.md

 !["Screenshot of WebClient API with green squiggly line and light bulb on the left"](media/api-analyzer/suppression-file.jpg)

-Global suppression is the recommended way to ensure consistency of API usage across their projects.
+Global suppression is the recommended way to ensure consistency of API usage across projects.

 ## Discovering cross-platform issues